Your Psychotherapy & Mental Health Resource in the Washington DC Metro Area

 Treatment modalities and services

 As an association of psychotherapists and psychoanalysts, we offer a wide variety of treatment modalities and areas of specialization.
-Issues such as depression, anxiety, life transition, grief & loss, addictions & compulsions, recovery, phobias, trauma, sexual satisfaction, exploring a gay, lesbian or bisexual sexual orientation, life style issues, couples or marital counseling, career counseling and spirituality are just a few of those many specializations.
+Issues such as depression, anxiety, life transition, grief and loss, addictions and compulsions, recovery, phobias, trauma, sexual satisfaction, exploring a gay, lesbian or bisexual sexual orientation, life style issues, couples or marital counseling, career counseling and spirituality are just a few of those many specializations.
 You will find the areas of specialization listed on the biographical information page for each of our psychotherapists.
 There you will also be able to read about their unique treatment philosophy.
 Several of our psychotherapists have also received the extensive and demanding postgraduate training necessary to be credentialed as a psychoanalyst.
 If you are curious about the rewards of this intensive form of therapy, you might want to read, Psychoanalysis, Psychotherapy and Counseling: What's the Difference?

 Philosophy